Selasie5/Selasie5/README.md

 Engineering addict.
 Instrumentalist.
 Lover Boy.
 Ex-coffee addict.
 Ex-Headstarter AI Fellow, Ex-Leadmonger , Ex-Andela Trainee, Prev @ Turntabl Intern
 ---------------------------------------------------------------------------------------------------------------------------------------------------------
 What am I working on atm:
-- Nika ( A product of The BuildRoom)
+- Argus
+- Fixing broken logisitcs for B2B and B2C @BlackHorse Mobility
-- Enterprise scale software @Dimax -mostly doing frontend engineering
+- Leading frontend engineering on Fintech(Core Banking) @Appsquare
 - Leading engineering @Forge Studios -consumer apps, B2B, gov tech, enterprise
-- Autonomous QA Agent
+- Luca (AI Accounting Platform)
 - Secret 🤫
-- Doing a launch with for a product with over 300+ people on waitlist
+- Doing a launch with for a product with over 300+ people on waitlist(We are reworking this)
 -----------------------------------------------------------------------------------------------------------------------------------------------------------
 I can build with pretty much any langauage, but most of my experience has been with the Typescript ecosystem.